Erongo Desalination Plant: Overview

 The Erongo Desalination Plant was developed and is owned by Orano Resources Namibia (formerly Areva Resources Namibia).
 The purified drinking water was primarily intended for use in Orano's uranium mine known as the Trekkopje Mine, located near Arandis, Namibia.
 The clean water has to be pumped from the plant to Arandis, a straight-line distance of about 60 km and a road distance of approximately 90 km.
-The plant is operated by Nafasi Water, a "water technology and water utility service company", based in Germiston, Gauteng, South Africa.
+The plant is operated by Nafasi Water, a "water technology and water utility service company", based in Rosebank, Gauteng, South Africa.

 The potable water is then sold to NamWater, the national water utility company, for distribution to the city of Swakopmund, the nearby mines and other areas of Erongo Region.
 Output can be varied according to demand ranging from 12000000 m3 annually to 26000000 m3, with the present infrastructure.
 If the need arose new infrastructure can be added to supply 45000000 m3 annually.

 The raw sea water is taken through the following processes, during purification: (a) screen filtration (b) ultrafiltration (c) reverse osmosis (d) limestone contact and (e) chlorination.